 By Cat Swift.
 Last Updated 22nd August 2023.
 Welcome to our motorcycle accident compensation guide.
 Within this guide, we are going to discuss fatal motorcycle accidents and fatal motorcycle accident claims.
 Our guide looks at motorcycle accident statistics concerning the number of UK motorcycle deaths per year.
 Plus, other motorbike accident statistics for UK roads.
 We also explain who could claim compensation for motorbike deaths in the UK.
 We will also outline how a personal injury lawyer could offer to handle a claim for a fatal motorcycle accident in the UK under a No Win No Fee agreement.

 On this page, you will find a guide to the legal process of making a compensation claim for a fatal motorcycle accident.
-As long as you are ready to begin making your claim within the personal injury claims time limit of three years, this guide will be of help to you.
-It covers everything you need to know to educate yourself about the legal process your solicitor will follow when making a claim on your behalf.
+As long as you are ready to begin making your claim within the personal injury claims time limit of three years, this guide will help you.
+It covers everything you need to know to educate yourself about the legal process your solicitor will follow when claiming on your behalf.

 Select a Section:

 - A Guide To Fatal Motorcycle Accident Claims